emuehlstein/pyrepeater/README.md

 # pyrepeater

-a repeater controller for repeaters and interfades which offer a simple serial and soundcard interfaces
+a software controller for repeaters and interfaces which work via serial control and use soundcard audio

 tested with an interface board from www.gmrstwowayradio.com and Retevis 97S